rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-12-goverance-wg-cfp.md

 ## Reviewing & Examining Previous Governance RFCs

-Our first topic for new meeting is going to be to read [RFC 1068] aka the original Rust Governance RFC, review how accurate it is to today's structure, and see any if there are questions that we have that it doesn't answer.
+Our first topic for new meeting is going to be to read [RFC 1068], the original Rust Governance RFC, review how accurate it is to today's structure, and see any if there are questions that we have that it doesn't answer.
 There's also some other RFCs that are also good to read that are listed below.

-- ["North Star" RFC] from 2016 that layouts the Rust roadmap process.
+- ["North Star" RFC] lays out the Rust roadmap process.
 - [Compiler contributors RFC] details the process of contributing to the compiler and progression towards joining the compiler team.
 - [Compiler bug fix procedure] defines the best practices for making a bug fix